JackFred2/EyeSpy/README.md

 ![A GIF showing the player pinging blocks and entities, with a flashing hazard ping on a creeper.](https://i.imgur.com/HgB8rsS.gif)

-Players can now ping blocks and entities with the spyglass using a hijacked 'Swap Item with Offhand' keybind.
+Players can now ping blocks and entities with the spyglass using a hijacked 'Swap Item with Offhand' keybind, default `F`.
 This shows a glowing outline to them and surrounding players.
 They can also double-tap they key to show a flashing red hazard ping.

 For more details, see the [Wiki Page](https://github.com/JackFred2/EyeSpy/wiki/Ping).